amineHY/amine-hadjyoucef.github.io/_pages/resume.md

 Dates: 10/2015 - 11/2018

 **Description**
 Hyperspectral object reconstruction from multi-spectral data observed by an infrared imager, aboard NASA's next JWST space telescope.
 Launch of the telescope in 2021.

 *Keywords*:  Reconstruction,  Mathematical modeling, data simulation, Bayesian estimation, statistics, Programming in Python, scientific computation, Optimization algorithms.

 **Accomplishments**
   ► Strong project management skills as evidenced by the L2S - IAS collaboration on the hyperspectral data reconstruction for the next space mission JWST (NASA/ESA/CSA), leading to the innovation of 2 new algorithms from scratch for the processing of infrared images using applied mathematics and machine learning in Python

   ► Excellent leadership skills and experience mentoring as demonstrated by teaching "signal processing" to +60 engineering students at Ecole Polytech Paris-Sud resulting in a 100% success rate

   ► Gained advanced communication skills through participation at 2 conferences, 1 workshop, and 1 seminar, resulting in 3 talks in front of +100 experts, publication of 4 papers as a first author and 1 poster presentation

   ► High-level technical skills, including project roadmap definition, literature review, system modeling, implemented of various optimization algorithms

-**Publication in peer review international conferences** ► GRETSI 2017
+**Publication in peer review international conferences**
+  ► GRETSI 2017
   ► EUSIPCO 2017
   ► EUSIPCO 2018

 **Public Talks**
-  ► GDR-ISIS, Paris
+  ► GDR-ISIS, Paris, France.
-  ► EUSIPCO 2018, Rome
+  ► EUSIPCO 2018, Rome, Italy.
-  ► EUSIPCO 2017, Kos
+  ► EUSIPCO 2017, Kos, Grece.

 **Technical environment**
   ► Linux Ubuntu 64-bit
   ► Python:  Numpy, Scikit-learn, Matplotlib, Pandas

 <br/><br/>

 ### Teaching Assistant in Signal Processing
 at [Ecole Polytech Paris-Sud](http://www.polytech.u-psud.fr/fr/formations/electronique-et-systemes-robotises.html), University of Paris-Sud, France.

 **Description**
 I was in charge of teaching two classes of total number of +60 under graduate students at the engineering school *Polytech Paris-Sud*. **Dates:** 2016-2018

 **Accomplishments**
   ► Teaching of Signal Processing
-  ► Supervision of two groups of +60 engineering students ► Animation of tutorials
+  ► Supervision of two groups of +60 engineering students
+  ► Animation of tutorials
   ► Student assessment and exam preparation
   ► Teaching contents: Fourier Transform, Linear filtering, Sampling, Applied mathematics, Deterministic random signal processing, basis in statistics, ...
   ► Teaching students to perform signal processing in *MATLAB*

 <br/><br/>

 ### Image Processing Engineer - Computer Vision
 at [Synchromedia Laboratory](http://www.synchromedia.ca/), Montreal, Quebec, Canada

 **Description**
   ...

 **Accomplishments**
   ► Demonstrated flexibility skills through the development of image processing algorithms for the preservation of historical documents, resulting in a new method for processing document images using a linear mixing model in Matlab

   ► Improved project and time management skills by defining the problem and the project roadmap, Implementing image processing algorithms in Matlab

   ► Developed communication skills through writing and presenting the project report in English

 **Technical environment**
   ► MATLAB

 ### Signal and Image Processing Engineer
 at the [Mathematical Institue of Bordeaux](https://www.math.u-bordeaux.fr/imb/spip.php), France.
 Dates: 02/2014 - 07/2014

 **Description**
   ...

 **Accomplishments**
   ► Gained high-level technical skills through the implementation from scratch of signal and image -restoration methods using advanced applied mathematics, and the implementation of optimization algorithms in Matlab

   ► Successful time management skills as demonstrated by solving, in a short time, three targeted problems (deconvolution, denoising, inpainting), leading to an efficient algorithm for multiple applications

 **Technical environment**
   ► MATLAB